-We obtain the following results similarly, by considering the matches for $\ext{q}(\mn{Dionysus})$ in the $\mathbb{T}$-annotated and $\mathbb{F}$-annotated interpretations that are models of $\Omc^{\mathbb{T}}$ and $\Omc^{\mathbb{F}}$ respectively. \begin{itemize} \item $\Pmc(\ext{q}(\mn{Dionysus}), \Omc^{\mathbb{T}})=4$;
+We obtain the following results similarly, by considering the matches for $\ext{q}(\mn{Dionysus})$ in the $\mathbb{T}$-annotated and $\mathbb{F}$-annotated interpretations that are models of $\Omc^{\mathbb{T}}$ and $\Omc^{\mathbb{F}}$ respectively. \begin{itemize} \item $\Pmc(q(\mn{Dionysus}), \Omc^{\mathbb{T}})=4$;

-\item $\Pmc(\ext{q}(\mn{Dionysus}), \Omc^{\mathbb{F}})=0.9$. \qedhere \end{itemize} \end{example}
+\item $\Pmc(q(\mn{Dionysus}), \Omc^{\mathbb{F}})=0.9$. \qedhere \end{itemize} \end{example}

-It is well-known that there is a one-to-one correspondance between $\ELHI_\bot$ concepts and rooted tree-shaped queries: given an $\ELHI_\bot$ concept $C$, there is a rooted tree-shaped query $q_C(x)$ that retrieves all instances of $C$ and can be build by structural induction on $C$; and given a rooted tree-shaped query $q(x)$, there is an $\ELHI_\bot$ concept $C_q$ such that $q(x)$ retrieves all instances of $C_q$ and $C_q$ can be build by structural induction on the tree-structure of $q(x)$.
+Given a possibly complex $\ELHIbot$ concept $C$, let $q_C(x)$ be the rooted tree-shaped query that retrieves all instances of $C$ (\cf Section~\ref{sec:prelimDL}).
 The following lemma establishes the relationship between the answers of $\ext{q_C}(x)$ and their provenance annotations in an interpretation and the interpretation of $C$.

-\begin{restatable}{lemma}{LemComplexConceptQueryInter} For every $\ELHI_\bot$ concept $C$, if $\ext{q_C}(x)$ is the extended version of the rooted tree-shaped query ${q_C}(x)$, then for every annotated interpretation $\Imc$ and for every $d\in\Delta^\Imc$, we have that $\{\bigotimes_{P(\vec{t},t)\in \ext{q_C}(x)} \pi(t) \mid \pi\in\nu_\Imc(\ext{q_C}(x)), \pi(x)=d\}=\{\elem\mid (d, \elem)\in C^\Imc\}$. \end{restatable}
+\begin{restatable}{lemma}{LemComplexConceptQueryInter} For every $\ELHIbot$ concept $C$, if $\ext{q_C}(x)$ is the extended version of the rooted tree-shaped query ${q_C}(x)$, then for every annotated interpretation $\Imc$ and for every $d\in\Delta^\Imc$, we have that $\{\bigotimes_{P(\vec{t},t)\in \ext{q_C}(x)} \pi(t) \mid \pi\in\nu_\Imc(\ext{q_C}(x)), \pi(x)=d\}=\{\elem\mid (d, \elem)\in C^\Imc\}$. \end{restatable}

-Theorem \ref{th:instancequeries} establishes that computing the provenance of query answers for CQs that are tree-shaped and rooted can be reduced to computing the provenance of assertions in polynomial time.
-This allows us to extend all results given for assertion entailment in this paper to such CQs.
+Theorem \ref{th:instancequeries} establishes that computing the provenance of query answers for CQs that are tree-shaped and rooted can be reduced in polynomial time to computing the provenance of assertions, using the fact that a rooted tree-shaped CQ can be seen as a syntactic variant of a possibly complex $\ELHIbot$ concept $C$ (\cf Section~\ref{sec:prelimDL}).
+The idea of the reduction is to introduce a fresh concept name $A_C$ that subsumes $C$.
+This theorem allows us to extend all results given for assertion entailment in this paper to rooted tree-shaped BCQ entailment.

-\begin{restatable}{theorem}{Theorembasic} For every annotated $\ELHI_\bot$ ontology $\Omc^\semiringshort$, $\ELHI_\bot$ concept $C$ and $a\in\NI$, we have $\Pmc(q_C(a), \Omc^\semiringshort)=\Pmc(A_C(a), \Omc^\semiringshort\cup\{(C\sqsubseteq A_C,\one)\})$, where $A_C$ is a fresh concept name. \end{restatable}
+\begin{restatable}{theorem}{Theorembasic} For every annotated $\ELHIbot$ ontology $\Omc^\semiringshort$, $\ELHIbot$ concept $C$ and $a\in\NI$, we have where $A_C$ is a fresh concept name. \end{restatable}